eludris/eludris/docs/src/content/docs/index.md

 For more info you can check out our [Official GitHub organisation](htt[s://github.com/eludris) or our [website](https://eludris.pages.dev).

-While you're also at it consider joining our [Discord Server](https://discord.gg/amMHHjzwb9) since that is currently mainly where we hang out, joke around and work on Eludris and Eludris related stuff.
+And while you're at it, consider joining our [Discord Server](https://discord.gg/amMHHjzwb9) since that is currently mainly where we hang out, joke around and work on Eludris and Eludris related stuff.

 ## Reading the Docs

-The documentation is straight forward, however here are some additional clarifications on some of the points where you can get confused.
+The documentation is straightforward, however here are some additional clarifications on some of the points where you can get confused.

 ### Omittability and Nullability